greenelab/czi-rfa/proposal.md

 ## Proposal for evaluation and dissemination.

-* Biological grounding in the context of rheumatic disease (Mike Collab Network?)
+* Biological grounding in the context of rheumatic disease
 * Benchmark HCA datasets (ideal: many cell pops +/- some perturbations).
     * Computationally mask one or more cell types from one or more perturbations -> eval extent to which latent space arithmetic produces observations that match real observations.